Nas-matutto/e-commerce_calculator/src/data/post/how-to-automate-shopify-orders-with-zapier.md

 1. Place a test order in your Shopify store with multiple products.
 2. Run the Zap test.
-3. Check your Google Sheet—each product should appear as a **separate row**, with the correct customer and order details repeated across them.
+3. Check your Google Sheet - each product should appear as a **separate row**, with the correct customer and order details repeated across them.

 If something doesn’t map correctly, go back and adjust your field mappings in Zapier.